Ronanchen/Yelp-review-analysis/README.md

 Yelp user data contians information about consumers, for example, ID, their average rating stars, the number of their reviews noted as  'useful', 'cool' and 'funny' as well as their Yelp account information and their friends on Yelp.

 3. Size
 The size of whole datasets is around 4 GB.
-It shrinks after we transfer them from Json into CSV and total size of CSV files is roughly 3 GB.
+It shrinks after I transfer them from Json into CSV and total size of CSV files is roughly 3 GB.

 4. Format
-Original files we download is in Json, but we transfer it into CSV format by R.
+Original files I download is in Json, but then I transfer it into CSV format by R.

 ## Methods and Tools
 ### R
 Read Json files and write out as CSV files.

 Why R?
 R provides efficient package 'jsonlite' to transfer file format with only one line.
-Although total size of downloaded files are 4 GB, a little large to run in R, we transferred each file separately and R code runs well, taking no more then 20 minutes for the largest file in size of 2.9 GB to read in, transfer and write out.
+Although total size of downloaded files are 4 GB, a little large to run in R, I transferred each file separately and R code runs well, taking no more then 20 minutes for the largest file in size of 2.9 GB to read in, transfer and write out.

 ### Python/ command line
 Clean up datasets and deal with punctuation problems in 'text' columns in several files.

 Why Python/ command line?
-We found the punctuation problem in process of merging and print schema in Python.
+I found the punctuation problem in process of merging and print schema in Python.
 Complex punctuation in 'text' columns leads to different number of coulumns in each row.
-So we deal with it with Python.
-We also tried command line and it worked.
+So I deal with it with Python.
+I also tried command line and it worked.
 Although more concise, command line code with regular expression is more challengeable to write.

 ### PySpark
 Merge data, build up Logistic model and analyze sentiment.